dashblack576/Project_Page/README.md

 ## Support Projects

 As for right now, only summarization is supported.
 I'm working on implementing my other projects soon, though.

+# Summarization

+To use the summarization model, a few steps will be necessary.
+First navigate to the Seq2SeqV1 git project page -- https://github.com/dashblack576/seq2seqV1.
+After cloning that repository and following all the download steps, move the Model directory and vocab.txt file into the summarization directory.
+After doing that you should be able to access the summerization page.